fortunecookies/overview/README.md

 # Introduction to FortuneCookies
 FortuneCookies is a game of art and luck on Ethereum.
 Each FortuneCookie is a collectible good luck charm that contains a surprise!
 Players collect and trade FortuneCookies to maximize their GoodFortune, a form of digital luck that exhibits special powers.

+FortuneCookies are produced in limited edition batches.
 Each FortuneCookies batch is designed in collaboration with a unique artist.
 Everything from the design of the charm and the surprise inside, to the number of FortuneCookies produced and sale mechanism, is part of the artist's intended experience.

+FortuneCookies are sold during official Bake Sales.
+FortuneCookies are sold during official Bake Sales.
+FortuneCookies are sold during official Bake Sales.
+FortuneCookies are sold during official Bake Sales.
+FortuneCookies are sold during official Bake Sales.

 FortuneCookies are secured by Ethereum.
 Technically, FortuneCookies are ERC721 tradeable tokens on the Ethereum blockchain (see ERC721: Non-Fungible Tokens).
 Because your FortuneCookies live on Ethereum, your GoodFortune will last for generations.